neelshha/TapThatApp/README.md

 ## Requirements

-- macOS 11.0 or later
-- Xcode 13.0 or later (for development)
+- Xcode 13.0 or later
 - Swift 5.5 or later

 ## Installation